Emka877/pushover-rs/README.md

     /testdata/credentials.json
 ```

+## Something missing, have a request or something is broken?
+Please create an issue [here](https://github.com/Emka877/pushover-rs/issues/new) I'll treat it as soon as possible!

 ## Note
 The API might change or break in the future, but i'll try my best not to break anything.

 ## Changelog
+### 0.3.19 through latest available version
+Maintenance updates; upgrade of dependencies.

 ### 0.3.18
 - Support the TTL option